-The step-by-step guide above tells you exactly how we built and executed an account-based everything program.
-However, that’s one part of the story.
-Before building an account-based everything program of your own, you need to evaluate if your efforts stand a chance of being successful.
+The step-by-step guide above tells you exactly how we built and executed an account-based everything program at UserGems.
+However, that’s only one part of the story.
+Before building a program of your own, you need to evaluate if your efforts stand a chance of being successful.

-What factors actually make an account-based everything program successful?
-We asked Miguel Palma, Head of Marketing at Appsembler, a developer marketing startup that has run similar Account-Based Everything frameworks.
+Which factors actually make an account-based everything program successful?
+Here are tips from our in-house sales and marketing experts, and Miguel Palma, Head of Marketing at Appsembler, a developer marketing startup that has run similar account-based everything frameworks.

-Make sure you are setting your team up with the warmest paths into an account by finding the most likely buyers with relationship data (e.g. previous customers, previous prospects, new executives) and intent data (e.g. newsletter subscribers, followers, website visitors).
+Make sure you’re setting your team up with the warmest paths into an account by finding the most likely buyers with relationship data (like previous customers, previous prospects, and new executives) and intent data (such as newsletter subscribers, followers, and website visitors).

-Similar to other marketing campaigns, don’t forget to re-target and to continue nurturing the prospects throughout the sales funnel, i.e. Open Opportunity.
+Similar to other marketing campaigns, don’t forget to re-target and continue nurturing the prospects throughout the sales funnel, i.e., open opps.

-You’ll get extra brownie points (and a higher success rate) if the messaging and theme of these retargeting campaigns matches your account-based everything campaign at top of the funnel.
+You’ll get extra brownie points (and a higher success rate) if the messaging and themes of these retargeting campaigns match your account-based everything campaign at top of the funnel.

-ABM takes time to prove its ROI, and it’s easier to plan an account-based everything program than to implement it.
-You need stakeholder support (at the director-and-higher levels) to shield account-based everything program implementers from time-consuming day-to-day demands and back requests for additional resources.
+ABM takes time to prove its ROI.
+And it’s easier to plan an account-based everything program than it is to implement one.
+You need stakeholder support (at the director and higher levels) to shield account-based everything program operators from time-consuming day-to-day demands and to back up requests for additional resources.

-If you’re still trying to figure out product-market fit, you can’t account-based everything or ABM your way out of it. account-based everything is something to scale an existing product-market fit and a large enough market (TAM).
+If you’re still trying to figure out product-market fit, account-based everything isn’t the answer.
+Instead, it’s something you use to scale an existing product-market fit and a large enough market.